Skip to main content

 Image not found errors:

-vers up --rootfs custom-image
+vers run --rootfs custom-image

 # Error: rootfs image 'custom-image' not found